-11. Emergency procedures
+12. Emergency procedures

-- 11.1 Stewart James, Executive Headteacher will ensure that arrangements are in place for dealing with emergencies for all school activities wherever they take place, including school trips within and outside the UK, as part of the general risk management process - 11.2 Where a pupil has an individual healthcare plan, this will clearly define what constitutes an emergency and explain what to do, including ensuring that all relevant staff are aware of emergency symptoms and procedures.
-Other pupils in the school should know what to do in general terms, such as informing a teacher immediately if they think help is needed. - 11.3 If a pupil needs to be taken to hospital, staff will stay with them until the parent arrives, or accompany a child taken to hospital by ambulance.
+- 12.1 Stewart James, Executive Headteacher will ensure that arrangements are in place for dealing with emergencies for all school activities wherever they take place, including school trips within and outside the UK, as part of the general risk management process - 12.2 Where a pupil has an individual healthcare plan, this will clearly define what constitutes an emergency and explain what to do, including ensuring that all relevant staff are aware of emergency symptoms and procedures.
+Other pupils in the school should know what to do in general terms, such as informing a teacher immediately if they think help is needed. - 12.3 If a pupil needs to be taken to hospital, staff will stay with them until the parent arrives, or accompany a child taken to hospital by ambulance.
 The school is aware of the local emergency services cover arrangements and the correct information will be provided for navigation systems.

-12. Offsite visits and sporting activities
+13. Offsite visits and sporting activities

-- 12.1 We will actively support pupils with medical conditions to participate in offsite visits and sporting activities by being flexible and making reasonable adjustments unless there is evidence from a clinician such as a GP that this is not possible. - 12.2 We will always conduct a risk assessment so that planning arrangements take account of any steps needed to ensure that pupils with medical conditions can be included safely.
+- 13.1 We will actively support pupils with medical conditions to participate in offsite visits and sporting activities by being flexible and making reasonable adjustments unless there is evidence from a clinician such as a GP that this is not possible. - 13.2 We will always conduct a risk assessment so that planning arrangements take account of any steps needed to ensure that pupils with medical conditions can be included safely.
 The individual healthcare plan will be updated with specific information required for the visit/activity and a copy will be taken on the visit.
 All staff supervising offsite visits will be made aware of any medical needs and relevant emergency procedures.
-This will involve consultation with parents\carers and relevant healthcare professions and will be informed by our Offsite Visits Policy. - 12.3.
+This will involve consultation with parents\carers and relevant healthcare professions and will be informed by our Offsite Visits Policy. - 13.3.
 Staff with the role of administering medicines must have relevant and current training to do so.
-A first aid qualification does not cover the skills and knowledge required for the administration of medicines.
+A first aid qualification does not cover the skills and knowledge required for the administration of medicines. - 13.4.
+Specific procedures on the transporting, storing, etc of medication whilst on an off-site visit is detailed within the school's Offsite Visits Policy.

-13. Work experience
+14. Work experience

-13.1 The school will assess the suitability of work experience (WEX) placements, with support from the WEX Team.
+14.1 The school will assess the suitability of work experience (WEX) placements, with support from the WEX Team.
 The risk assessment will include the activities being undertaken, travel to and from the placement, supervision during non-teaching time or breaks and lunch hours.
 This will not conflict with the responsibility of the employer to undertake a risk assessment to identify the significant risks and necessary control measures when pupils below the minimum school leaving age are on site.

-14. Hygiene/Infection Control
+15. Hygiene/Infection Control

-14.1 All staff will be familiar with normal precautions for avoiding infection and must follow basic hygiene procedures.
+15.1 All staff will be familiar with normal precautions for avoiding infection and must follow basic hygiene procedures.
 Staff will have access to protective disposable vinyl gloves and take care when dealing with spillages of blood or other body fluids and disposing of dressings or equipment.
 Further information is contained in the First Aid Policy and the Guidance for Schools on First Aid.

-15. Equipment
+16. Equipment